alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/03_project_sovereignty_boundary.md

 The anchor does not create access.

-## Information Collected
+## Information Required to Request an Anchor

-Anchor Confirmation requires only the information needed to create a verified public anchor record.
+Anchor Confirmation requires only the minimum public record information needed to request an anchor.

-The required information is:
+The required request information is:

 - Project name
-- Creator, founder, or organization name
+- Contact name for the real human being or registered business entity legally responsible for the request
 - Controlled project URL

+No additional internal project information is required.

+No project description is required.

+No explanation of the project is required.

+No statement of project purpose is required.

+No email address is required.

+No phone number is required.

+No private project materials are required.

+## Information Created by the Official Record

+The official record may include:

 - Anchor ID
+- Project name
+- Contact name
+- Controlled project URL
-- Source-line
+- Source-line with the confirmed project name attached
 - Confirmation status
 - Official confirmation record

-This information is used only to confirm the anchor relationship and prevent misuse by others.
+- Status date

+These are created or maintained through the official Anchor Confirmation process.

 ## Information Not Collected

 Alyssa Solen does not collect private project materials.

+Alyssa Solen does not collect project descriptions.

+Alyssa Solen does not collect project explanations.

+Alyssa Solen does not collect project purpose statements.

+Alyssa Solen does not collect email addresses.

+Alyssa Solen does not collect phone numbers.

 Alyssa Solen does not collect private system instructions.